Calendar Access and Training

 Training

-6. The relationship between resolution, magnification, and spatial sampling, and how the objective factors into determining these parameters.
+• The relationship between resolution, magnification, spatial sampling, and the objective lens.